How To Monitor Your Credit For Free

 The only person I know who isn’t interested in their credit is someone who doesn’t want to buy a house or car, doesn’t have any credit cards, and has no worries about identity theft.
-However, if you’re well over the age of eighteen and use a credit card, then chances are that you have a hefty credit report.
+However, if you’re well over the age of eighteen and use a credit card, then you may have a fairly sizable credit report.
 If you’re in this position, then it’s a good idea to monitor your credit effectively.

 Sure, you can pay for a credit monitoring service, but you can save a bundle and do it on your own (with a few caveats).
 There are a few ways you can get your credit report for free.
 The basic gist here is that you can either: